May 17, 2024

 While the engine is busy with syntax highlighting, it can’t do other DOM-related stuff, process user events, etc. It may even cause the browser to “hiccup” or even “hang” for a bit, which is unacceptable.

 We can avoid problems by splitting the big task into pieces.
-Highlight first 100 lines, then schedule setTimeout (with zero-delay) for the next 100 lines, and so on.
+Highlight the first 100 lines, then schedule setTimeout (with zero-delay) for the next 100 lines, and so on.

 To demonstrate this approach, for the sake of simplicity, instead of text-highlighting, let’s take a function that counts from 1 to 1000000000.